Lindeneg/weathermap/README.md

 1) When a user searches for a city, we should provide auto-suggestions of cities we guarantee are supported.
 2) We should also show all supported cities in mapbox as clusters with clickable markers.
 3) While the latter will be requested once, the former will be requested for each query keystroke.
-4) Thus, we also need to ensure appropriate use of caching.
-5) My inclination is that using Cache-Control with gzip compression is probably fine for this assignment.
+4) My inclination is that using Cache-Control with gzip compression is probably fine for this assignment.

 Now, in order to do that, we need to know about the cities we support, else we will not be able to provide auto-suggestions.
-We also want both the geojson and auto suggestions to be cacheable.

-That means, I'm going to build a very simple server that can help us achieve that.
-Normally, of course that's not my job as a frontender but since I'm the only dev working on this assignment, I'll do it in order to achieve the functionality I desire.

-For that reason, the server is also in js, so I can save a build-step and focus on the frontend side of things.

 I found this dataset that I'm going to use: https://simplemaps.com/data/world-cities

+I'm going to build a very simple server that can help us achieve that.
+Normally, of course that's not my job as a frontender but since I'm the only dev working on this assignment, I'll do it in order to not keep all the data on the frontend in-memory, which just doesn't feel right.

 Once we have this, the admittedly very simple system will look as follows: